Teen suspect in deadly Orlando Halloween shootings charged as adult. Here’s what we know

-The suspect opened fire in the first location before running away with the crowd, Police Chief Eric Smith said, citing footage of the first shooting.
-At a second location, police took down the suspect moments after he opened fire, the video showed.
+The suspect opened fire in one location before running away with the crowd, Police Chief Eric Smith said, citing video footage.
+The suspect opened fire again at a second location and police took him down moments later, according to the chief.

 The suspect was interviewed Friday morning as police sought a motive, Smith said.
 “This person right here threw away his life.
 For what?”
 Smith said.

-The gunfire broke out several blocks away from the site of the deadly Pulse nightclub mass shooting that occurred on June 12, 2016, when a 29-year-old shooter fatally shot 49 people.
+The gunfire broke out just blocks from the site of the deadly Pulse nightclub mass shooting that occurred on June 12, 2016, when a 29-year-old shooter killed 49 people.
 At least 53 others were injured, and police shot and killed the shooter at the scene.

 ‘Everyone started running’ as shots rang out